maxplomer/volt-tutorial/README.md

     $ chmod 400 my-key-pair.pem

-ssh to AWS server in same folder as the pem file
+SSH to AWS server in same folder as the pem file

-    $ ssh -i my-key-pair.pem ubuntu@ec2-12-345-67-890.compute-1.amazonaws.com
+    $ SSH -i my-key-pair.pem ubuntu@ec2-12-345-67-890.compute-1.amazonaws.com

 Install new Ruby on Ubuntu, first install dependencies for rvm